ExistensialReset/flowmosr/README.md

 ## 🌊

-Flow is a way of living built on one simple in shift in the way of thinking
+Flow is a way of living built on one simple shift in the way of thinking

 ---